sshaikh/london_unified_prayer_times/README.rst

 your application to likely match the timetable of your local London mosque, this this library may be for you.

-Most of the existing Pypi libraries also choose to wrap https://aladhan.com/, which means they require an online connection to operate (which although convenient seems a bit convoluted for a calculation that could easily be performed locally).
+Most of the existing PyPi libraries also choose to wrap https://aladhan.com/, which means they require an online connection to operate (which although convenient seems a bit convoluted for a calculation that could easily be performed locally).
 The aim of this